blling/git-cmd/git-cherry-pick.md

 // Reset to the specified commit
 git reset --hard `commit_id`

-// Push origin
+// Push origin, `--force` is important
-git push origin `branch-for-reset`:`branch-for-reset`
+git push origin `branch-for-reset`:`branch-for-reset` --force

-// Recover commits which you do not want to delete
+// Recover commits which you do not want to delete, here you will resolve conflicts if exist
 git cherry-pick `commit - 1`
 git cherry-pick `commit - 2`